“Design is the distinguishing mark of engineering.”

 — Herbert A. Simon, The Sciences of the Artificial, 1969, 1981, 1996

 CED organizes a series of biennial workshops on topics of interest to design teachers, researchers, practitioners and engineering educators.
-The center also works to propagate and disseminate values of design in engineering education by involving students in design-related summer research projects and supporting HMC’s educational engineering programs and facilities.
+The center also works to propagate and disseminate values of design in engineering education by involving students in design-related summer research projects and supporting the College’s educational engineering programs and facilities.